 While many people in the area already have pools, others are trying to decide whether or not they should have a pool installed.
 Pool enthusiasts will tell you that life is too short and too fragile to spend without a swimming pool.
 For these pool owners, it is hard for them to consider not having a swimming pool.
 On the other hand, there are pool owners that would probably be better off without a swimming pool.
 Not taking the time to enjoy or maintain the pool are the primary reasons that some are simply better off without a swimming pool.

-This fall at the International Pool/Spa/Patio Expo, I attended a seminar presented by Brett Abbott in which he reviewed a recent Gallup Survey of pool owners.
+Last year at the International Pool/Spa/Patio Expo, I attended a seminar presented by Brett Abbott in which he reviewed a recent Gallup Survey of pool owners.
 A couple of the survey findings that surprised me were the responses to the following questions:

 - How often do you use your pool?